JuliaDynamics/DrWatson.jl/docs/src/project.md

 * If upon `include("file.jl")` there is _anything_ being produced, be it data files, plots or even output to the console, then it should be in `scripts`.
 * If it is functionality used across multiple files or pipelines, it should be in `src`.
 * `src` should only contain files that define functions or types but not output anything.
-You can also organize `src` to be a Julia package, or contain multiple Julia packages.

-Notice that it is typically the case that in the `src` folder you will have a full Julia package as a subfolder.
-In such cases be sure that you add the *relative* path to the package in your `Manifest.toml`, instead of the absolute path.
-This will ensure reproducibility!

 ## Initializing a Project